7 Expert Tips To Make Solar Lights Brighter

 To maintain your home clean and functional, everything in it needs a little love and care.
 This also applies to the solar panels on your yard lighting.

-Dirt and stains in your solar panel will affect the light-receiving area and therefore the output, causing your garden solar light to be less bright than it used to be.
+Dirt and stains in your solar panels will affect the light-receiving area and therefore the output, making your garden solar lights brighter in order to be less bright than they used to be.

-So you have to ensure that your solar light captures the maximum energy from the sun by keeping the cover meticulously clean and free of foreign objects like dirt and stains.
+So you have to ensure that your solar panel light captures the maximum energy from the sun by keeping the glass cover meticulously clean and free of foreign objects like dirt and stains.

-Related article: How To Increase Your Solar Panel Output?
+Related article: How To Increase Your Solar Panel Output in sloar lights?

-And to keep it clean use a brush to remove any excess debris or whatever is stuck on top of the solar panel, so if your lights are mounted up high, remove them so you’ll have easier access to the solar panel.
+And to keep it clean use a brush to remove any excess debris or whatever is stuck on top of the solar panels, so if you make your lights brighter and mounted up high, remove them so you’ll have easier access to the solar panels.

-Further, you need to scrub the surface of the solar panel carefully with a damp piece of cloth, preferably a microfiber cloth.
+Further, you need to scrub the surface of the solar panels carefully with a damp piece of cloth, preferably a microfiber cloth with a blog post in an eco friendly way using a soft cloth.

-After cleaning the solar panel, use a clean towel to remove any leftover water, leaving the solar panel beautiful and glossy.
+After cleaning the solar panels, use a clean paper towel to remove any leftover soapy water, leaving the solar panels beautiful and glossy thanks to the soapy water.

-Another reason why your cheap solar lights aren’t as bright as they used to be, is cloudy plastic over the solar cell.
+Another reason why your cheap solar lights aren’t as bright as the other solar lights they used, is cloudy plastic over the solar panel light.

-Here is how to clean cloudy solar cell plastic:
+Here is how to clean cloudy solar panel cell plastic cover with a soft cloth:

-Clean the plastic with a wet towel to check if it’s hazy or just filthy.
-The hazy plastic may be made transparent again with a layer of lacquer or nail paint.
+Clean the plastic with a little slight adjustment of a wet paper towel to check if it’s hazy or just filthy.
+The hazy plastic may be made transparent again with a layer of lacquer or nail paint in solar lights.

 Another important step in the cleaning process is to clean your light casing.

-Accumulated dust, and other grime cloud light bulbs, coverings, and fixtures diminishing light flow.
+Accumulated dust, and other grime cloud light led bulbs in sloar lights, coverings, and fixtures dimensioning more light flow.

 All you have to do now is clean the cover with a sponge and a light detergent.